 One word of warning is that Stripe doesn't refund any of these transaction fees.
 So, if you make a refund to a customer, that transaction fee is lost to Stripe.
 This means that you may have to eat this cost or charge a slight fee to your customers if they wish to return a product.

-An advantage of going with Stripe is the ACH and Bitcoin support.
-For both of these, the transaction fee is 0.8% per transaction, with a maximum of $5.
+An advantage of going with Stripe is the ACH support.
+The transaction fee is 0.8% per transaction, with a maximum of $5.

 How quickly do you receive your payments?